Emergency room in Florida's Treasure Coast

 Vero Beach ER

-Coming soon, our new, freestanding ER in Vero Beach will provide the surrounding areas with immediate 24-hour care.
-This new facility, scheduled to open later this year, will serve the Indian River and St. Lucie Counties.
+Our new, freestanding ER in Vero Beach provides the surrounding areas with immediate 24-hour care.
+This new facility, which is now open, serves the Indian River and St. Lucie Counties.
 The facility will include 12 beds, a trauma bay, mobile imaging technologies and more.
+Located at 660 S. US Highway 1 in Vero Beach, some of the highlights of the new freestanding ER include:

 Through our FastTrack ER program, we treat less serious illnesses and injuries in a special area of our ER.
 This helps us treat all ER patients as quickly as possible while still being able to administer prompt, accurate care for critical illnesses and injuries.
 The FastTrack ER is located in our ER.
 All patients use the same entrance and check-in area.